 Georgia State University says this about torque: "Note that the torque is maximum when the angle is 90 degrees.
 A practical way to calculate the magnitude of the torque is to first determine the lever arm and then multiply it times the applied force.
 The lever arm is the perpendicular distance from the axis of rotation to the line of action of the force."

 Apply the same force to a different length lever arm and the torque output changes.
 The length of the lever arm includes the area on the head up to the center of the fastener.

-Common center line is measured from the center of the fastener to the top of the dove tail.
+The common centerline is measured from the center of the fastener to the top of the dovetail.